xsuite/xsuite/docs/apixobjects.rst

 Xobjects API
 ============

-The API of the Xfield library is documented in the following sections:
+The API of the Xobjects package is documented in the following sections:

 .. toctree::
    :maxdepth: 2